 Turkmenistan’s desert temps may have earned it the title of ‘Hottest Country in Central Asia’, yet there is far more to its climate and terrain than just sand and heat.
 When booking your Turkmenistan tour, consider the unique qualities of each season:

-Winter: Turkmenistan’s winters can be surprisingly cold, particularly in the mountains and the northern regions which brush Uzbekistan’s border.
-The country also welcomes most of its precipitation during this season, so come prepared to weather the snowfall and bundle up, especially in the desert.
+Winter: Turkmenistan’s winters can be surprisingly cold in the mountains and the northern regions which brush Uzbekistan’s border.
+The country also welcomes most of its precipitation during this season, so come prepared to weather the snowfall, especially in the desert.